 Although this is a longer trip since Cinque Terre is in the Liguria region, it might be worth considering this day trip as part of an organized tour.
 You can travel to La Spezia then take a train to Manarola, Vernazza, Monterosso, Corniglia and Rio Maggiore.
 You can either go from one to the other by train, on foot (by hiking) or by boat, the most expensive option.
 Though Porto Venere is not part of the Cinque Terre but of its national park, it’s probably the most stunning place to visit.

 Organizing a day trip from Florence can be confusing!
 Don’t hesitate to get from Prontopia to plan your trip!
 Schedule a Prontopia local to assist you today!

-Photo Credit: View of Siena (Photo by Pedro Lastra on Unsplash), San Gimignano Buildings (Photo by Daniela Turcanu on Unsplash), Val D’Orcia at Dusk (Photo by Katarzyna Grabowska on Unsplash), Pisa Tower, Cinque Terre (Photo by Jose Ros on Unsplash)
+Photo Credit: View of Siena (Photo by Pedro Lastra), San Gimignano Buildings (Photo by Daniela Turcanu), Val D’Orcia at Dusk (Photo by Katarzyna Grabowska), Pisa Tower (Photo by Yeo Khee), Cinque Terre (Photo by Jose Ros)